Education

 Humane education is broadly defined as the teaching of compassion and empathy for all living beings and respect for the natural spaces in which they live.

 OAA promotes humane education in Ohio communities to enhance the human-animal bond and develop the link between kindness to animals and nurturing healthy relationships with others.
 Teaching children humane education is critical for the development of social-emotional learning.
-The Ohio Department of Education has developed Learning Standards to teach learners to be good citizens, and humane education is a valuable way to nurture many essential prosocial skills in future generations of citizens.
+The Ohio Department of Education has developed learning standards to teach learners to be good citizens, and humane education is a valuable way to nurture many essential prosocial skills in future generations of citizens.
 These skills go beyond caring for animals.
 Through humane education, we foster important life skills such as respect, responsibility, morality, and care for others.
 Our society needs strong, empathetic leaders who can drive change, and we believe this is possible through the inclusion of humane education in curricula from a young age.

 Please review our comprehensive library of education resources below for lesson plans, books, teaching tools, and much more to learn how you can incorporate humane education in your home, classroom, library, and community.
 Stay tuned for more exciting opportunities as we continue to grow our education program in the coming months!